By Staff Writer

 Since his inauguration, Trump has signed executive actions limiting the Affordable Care Act, expediting the Dakota Access Pipeline, ramping up deportation efforts, committing to a border wall, blocking entry of refugees and nationals of several Middle Eastern countries, and pulling federal funding from sanctuary cities.
 The Trump administration has also stripped federal funding from organizations that provide abortions, a move specifically targeting domestic abortion clinics, because the Helms Amendment already restricts any such funding through US foreign aid.

 Put in other words, Trump’s actions will cause suffering in many groups and on a wide range of issues.
 Working class Americans will likely lose health insurance coverage.
-Natives camped out at Standing Rock will likely experience more violence from law enforcement.
+Indigenous people camped out at Standing Rock will likely experience more violence from law enforcement.
 Hard working immigrants will be separated from their families.
 Refugees who thought they were safe will be propelled once more into uncertainty.
 Women in poverty will no longer have access to women’s health care.

 The Middle East immigration ban has proven the most salient of these issues.
 Protests sprung up at airports across the country on Saturday, January 29, demanding that detainees, many of whom have greencards, be allowed to enter the country.